nais/doc/docs/basics/debug.md

 Supported images are listed in [debug images list](https://github.com/nais/helm-charts/blob/35957de55ce6538993b22ec979d70c8cba519599/charts/kyverno-policies/values.yaml#L295).

 !!! info
     The -i flag causes kubectl debug to attach to the container by default.
     You can prevent this by specifying --attach=false.
-If your session becomes disconnected you can reattach using `kubectl attach`
+    If your session becomes disconnected you can reattach using `kubectl attach` 'kubectl attach my-pod-name -c debugger-dx4dr -i -t`

 Don't forget to clean up after yourself: